Note! This setup method is currently not available for Android devices from version 12.

 - Auto enable users for Android Enterprise while import: Clear this check box if the users are not to be automatically enabled for Android Enterprise during import.
 This is useful if, for example, email addresses with subdomains are being used or if only some of the users are using Android Enterprise.
-You have the alternative option to manually enable the users for Android Enterprise under Control Panel→ Users→ Enable Android Enterprise.
+You have the alternative option to manually enable the users for Android Enterprise under Administration→ Users→ Enable Android Enterprise.

 - Create Google account using AD email address: Only mark this checkbox if you want to activate users for Android Enterprise who do not yet have a Google account.
 A Google account will be created for each of those users during the configuration.
 The users’ email addresses from the AD are used for this.
 The email addresses used for the import must have the same Primary Domain as specified above.
 A subdomain may not be used.
-You can then manually enable the users for Android Enterprise later, under Control Panel→ Users→ Enable Android Enterprise.
+You can then manually enable the users for Android Enterprise later, under Administration→ Users→ Enable Android Enterprise.

 - Initial Google account password: Set an initial password here for the newly created Google accounts.